CESTA-centre/ets-wmts10-dgiwg-2021/README.md

 `mvn clean install`

-It will creat the jars to be installed in TEAM Engine.
+It will create the jars to be installed in TEAM Engine.

 ## How to run the tests